abdulksyed10/SimpleTodo/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories (It is a mp4 file and you will have to download it to watch the walkthrouhg):

 <img src='Walkthrough.mp4' title='Video Walkthrough' width='' alt='Video Walkthrough' />